Javran/Thinking-dumps/seven-more-languages/ch02-factor/day-3/NOTES.md

 # Where to go from here

 This part has nothing fancy.
 I'm not going to summarize it, check them out in the book.

+# Exercises

+For exercises, I'm getting stuck because even the simplest slot-modification cannot run when not in a Listener.
+There could be something missing.